-More than 190 Lincolnites have installed solar panels to provide electricity to their home and reduce their carbon footprint.
-There is a federal solar tax credit of 26% of the cost of the system (if installed in 2022).
+More than 160 Lincolnites have installed solar panels to provide electricity to their home and reduce their carbon footprint.
+There are incentives from the state of up to \$1,000 and a federal solar tax credit of 30% of the cost of the system.
 Through SMART, a Massachusetts program, utility companies pay customers for producing electricity.
 These programs will diminish over time, so act now!

-Visit EnergySage.com to get started.
+Visit EnergySage.com or email SolarizeLincoln@gmail.com to get started.